wp-plugins/woocommerce-product-stock-alert/readme.txt

 == Installation ==
 1. Upload your plugin folder to the '/wp-content/plugins' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Goto plugin settings and "Enable Stock Alert".
-3. Customize email heading, email subject from WooCommerce email settings.
+4. Customize email heading, email subject from WooCommerce email settings.
-4. All done.
+5. All done.
 Just wait and watch how many customers are interested with an out of stock product of your Woostore.

 == Frequently Asked Questions ==
 = Does this plugin work with newest WP version and also older versions? =